Fiber sculpture & botanical jewellery

 1

-In-stock items — your piece will be carefully packaged and shipped via express courier.
-Expected delivery: within 3–4 business days.
+In-stock items will be carefully packaged and shipped via express courier.
+Expected delivery: 3 to 4 business days.

 2

-Commission orders — your deposit secures your place in the queue.
+Commission orders: your deposit secures your place in the queue.
 Production takes up to 8 weeks.
-I'll send you photos of the finished piece for approval before shipping.
+I'll send you photos of the finished piece before shipping so you can see it first.
 The remaining balance is due before dispatch.

 Back to Liminal Forest